imissapixel/video-downloader/SECURITY.md

 ## Executive Summary

 This security assessment evaluates the Video Downloader application's security posture, focusing on potential injection vulnerabilities in JSON cookie handling and other input fields.
 The application demonstrates a robust security architecture with comprehensive input validation, sanitization, and protection against common web application vulnerabilities.
-However, some areas for improvement have been identified to further enhance security while maintaining the flexibility needed for processing complex JSON and cookie data.
+However, some areas for improvement have been identified to further enhance security while maintaining the flexibility needed for processing complex inputs.

 ## Application Overview